Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accepts Medicare Patients?
 No. The nearest hospital that accepts Medicare patients is in Powell, Wyoming, 37 miles away.

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest hospital is in Powell, Wyoming, 37 miles away, but the nearest accredited hospital is in Billings, 60 miles away.
-Red Lodge does have a medical clinic.
+Red Lodge does have a primary care medical clinic and a long distance, non-emergency medical tranport service.

 Public Transit: No